technion/RevokeSolar/README.md

 ## Automated Deployment

 In a larger network you would be much better served with a Group Policy Object to automate this process.
 However, you may wish to start with this script to most easily obtain the certificate to revoke.

+## Usage

+From an Administrative Powershell session, run the script `RevokeSolar.ps1` from a temporary directory.
+Once completed the script and the file it creates in that temporary directory may be deleted.

 ## Impact